March 11, 2022

 By Jen Ryan Hickes

-Meals on Wheels ensures that homebound older adults and people with disabilities in Missoula County benefit from a nutritious meal program that both improves their quality of life and maximizes their ability to live independently.
-During March for Meals, Missoula Aging Services raises both funds and awareness to support home meal delivery to our homebound neighbors, whether they reside in Missoula, Lolo, Seeley Lake, or anywhere in between.
+Meals on Wheels ensures that homebound older adults and people with disabilities in Missoula County benefit from a nutritious meal program that improves their quality of life and maximizes their ability to live independently.
+During March for Meals, Missoula Aging Services raises funds and awareness to support home meal delivery to our homebound neighbors, whether they reside in Missoula, Lolo, Seeley Lake, or anywhere in between.

 Even the most fortunate among us, as we age, may experience a decline in mobility and health which can strip us of our independence and diminish our quality of life.
 Advances in medicine have extended life expectancies to record highs.
 One-quarter of today’s 65-year-olds will live beyond the age of 90.
 Without support from programs like Meals on Wheels, more of our older neighbors would be forced to trade their homes for nursing facilities.